The Hands Project

 The Hands Project is a long-term community art initiative created by Charlotte-based artist Lee Ko.

-Over the course of this project, 100 artists and supporters will have their hands cast — forming a collective portrait of the creative spirit of this city.
+Over the course of this project, 100 artists and supporters will have their hands cast — forming a collective portrait of the creative spirit of our community.

 Together, these hands will stand as a tribute to creativity, community, and a lasting cycle of giving back.